-Our clients include daily newspapers in Milwaukee and Madison as well as newspapers and television and radio stations throughout the state.
-Since 1985, the firm has maintained a legal hotline for members of the Wisconsin Newspaper Association, the Wisconsin Broadcasters Association and the Wisconsin Freedom of Information Council.
+Our clients include daily newspapers in Milwaukee and Madison as well as newspapers and television and radio stations throughout the state of Wisconsin.
+Since 1985, the firm has maintained a legal hotline for members of the Wisconsin Newspaper Association and the Wisconsin Broadcasters Association.
 We also represent these associations as counsel.

 Our media practice covers every aspect of media and First Amendment law.
 The firm's attorneys have represented clients in a wide range of matters including:

 - Precedent-setting litigation over prior restraints, defamation and privacy